pimcore/pimcore/doc/Installation-and-base-configuration.markdown

 - index service and which attributes should be in the product index
 - pricing manager
 - ...
-For detailed information see comments within the xml file.
-Depending on your use case, you might not need all components configured in the xml file.
+For detailed information see comments within the configuration file.
+Depending on your use case, you might not need all components configured in the configuration file.

 Things you need to adjust when using the product index:
 * productindex - columns (adust the sample attributes to attributes that are available in your product class).